goatsofnaxos/Delphi/Design/specs.md

 	- *abc.rule* file encoding A —> B —> C —> A …
  	- *cba.rule* file encoding C —> B —> A —> C …
 - An experiment parameters file defining
-	- the name of the stimuli ("A"/"B"/"C"/...)
+	- the name of the stimuli ("OdorA"/"OdorB"/"OdorC"/...)
-	- which Harp expander digital line corresponds to which stimulus (A/B/C…)
+	- which Harp expander digital OUT line (out2/out3/...) corresponds to which stimulus (A/B/C…)
+	- which Harp expander digital OUT line (out1) corresponds to the poke valve (VALVE_P)
+	- which Harp expander digital OUT line (out0) corresponds to the video trigger
+	- which Harp expander digital IN line corresponds to the IR beam break input from the poke
  	- the t_X time delays
+	- the video acquisition buffer durations (t_videoPRE, t_videoPOST)
+	- any other relevant hardware parameters
   	- the filenames of rules to populate in the rule-selection drop-down list (see graphical interface, below); first filename in the list indicates which rule to initialize the system with
-	- any other relevant hardware parameters
 - Rule representation: so far all the rules and breaks we've thought of can be represented by a transition matrix, but you had mentioned a more flexible representation.
 We're up for anything as long as it doesn't slow down development too much as we are keen to get back to piloting the behaviors.
 - Rule switching.
 We'd like to be able to switch between rules and rule breaks (so in the ABC example, have the animal in ABC rule for a few days, then switch it to CBA).
 This should occur
 	- during the inter-poke interval: so if IR beam is being broken while user switches between rules, software should wait for IR beam to be restored before switching